 and lowering the kitchen cabinets; and making a

 retired NYPD officer, and 4 support staff members.

 |An investigator or attorney conducts the interview and tries to

 intervene and resolve the issue before generating a complaint.

-cause: case is dismissed, complainant may appeal to the Commissioner.
+No Probable Cause: case is dismissed, complainant may appeal

 to the Commissioner.

 |Administrative Law Judge holds a pre-trial conference.
 If case

 does not settle, Administrative Law Judge conducts a hearing